-Our goal of expanding competitive tournament opportunities for UH students experienced similar outcomes to FY 15 given continuing resource constraints (see question 5).
+Our goal of expanding competitive tournament opportunities for UH students experienced similar outcomes to 16-17, given continuing resource constraints (see question 5).
 In FY14, the program did have 1,000 competitive Speech & Debate instances.
-The difference in FY16/FY17 is explained by the reduction in financial support for travel to tournaments (from \$110,000 in FY14 to \$55,000 in FY15 to \$40,000 in FY16/FY17).
+The difference in future years is primarily explained by the reduction in financial support for travel to tournaments (from \$110,000 in FY14 to \$40,000 in FY16-FY18).
+Due to high graduation from the year before there was a noticeable decrease in overall participation, though that is almost certainly temporary (see question 4).